AbdullinAM/kex-jb2021-presentation/presentation.md

 * 6 test projects with 98 benchmarks
 * 30 and 120 second time budgets
-* 4 participaiting tools and 1 baseline
+* 4 participating tools and 1 baseline

 ################################################################################